ParasGarg2k/GameZone/README.md

   - Tic-Tac-Toe: A classic two-player game where players take turns marking spaces in a 3x3 grid.
   - 2048: A sliding tile puzzle game where the player combines tiles with the same number to reach the 2048 tile.
-  - Maze: A puzzle game where the player navigates through a maze to reach the goal.
   - Dino: A simple, endless runner game where the player controls a dinosaur to jump over obstacles.
   - Rock-Paper-Scissors: A classic hand game where the player competes against the computer.
   - Sudoku: A logic-based number placement puzzle where the player fills a 9x9 grid with numbers.
+  - Snake game: A classic arcade game where players control a snake that grows longer as it eats food items on the screen.
+  - Hangman: A classic word-guessing game where players try to guess a secret word by suggesting letters.
+  - Three number: The Number Will Rotate.
+You Have To Click in the Number and Make all the Three number Same.

 ## Technologies Used